In memory of Karel Husa (Aug 7, 1921 – Dec 14, 2016)

 Jules Eskin, principal cellist of the Boston Symphony Orchestra for more than 50 years and a founding member of the Boston Symphony Chamber Players, passed away in Brookline, MA on Nov 15.
 During his tenure at BSO from 1964 until his death, he had led the cello section under five different music directors, appeared numerous times as soloist, and performed in many tours including the historic 1979 concerts in China under the then BSO music director Seiji Ozawa.

-Revered cello professor Aldo Parisot is turning 95 on Sep 30.
-To celebrate his birthday, let's watch him conduct the Yale Cellos for a special rendition of Schumann's "Träumerei" at Yale University President Peter Salovey's inauguration celebration concert on Oct 11, 2013.
+To celebrate revered cello professor Aldo Parisot's birthday on Sep 30, let's watch him conduct the Yale Cellos for a special rendition of Schumann's "Träumerei" at Yale University President Peter Salovey's inauguration celebration concert on Oct 11, 2013.

 Eminent Finnish composer Einojuhani Rautavaara passed away in Helsinki on Jul 27.
 He enjoyed great international success and many of his works were commissioned by orchestras and presenters outside his native country.
 Of his twelve concertos, the first was written for cello in 1968 while the last was a cello concerto "Towards the Horizon" written for the Minnesota Orchestra in 2008–09 and dedicated to Truls Mørk.
 In addition, he has written a sonata for cello solo as well as two sonatas for cello and piano.